gov-cy/staging-govcy-design-system-docs/src/styles/vertical_spacing.md

 Using our [developers assets](../../getting-started/developer-assets) and the code in our documentation,  the vertical spacing is adjusted automatically.

 ### Custom components
-If you are implementing a custom component that is not included in our documentation, you can use the ==margin utility classes==.
-To achieve the bottom margin of 24px that all elements have, use the `govcy-mb-6` class.
+If you are implementing a custom component that is not included in our documentation, you can use the [margin utility classes](../../css_utilities).
+To achieve the [bottom margin of 24px that all elements have](#elements-spacing-values), use the `govcy-mb-6` class.